darraghmurphy1/CCM-Fitness/README.md

 ![chrome_KQoilN85hF](https://user-images.githubusercontent.com/103134533/169140929-77a1b6c3-6128-4413-8dfd-6de9c158f2f8.png)
 ## Deployment

-The site was deployed to GitHub pages using the following steps:

-Sign up to GutHub

-Create a new repository on GitHub.

-Click on settings on the navigation bar under the repository title.

-Select pages on the left menu bar.
+I used GitHub to publish the site by doing the following:
+-Log into GitHub
+-Access repository
+-Click on the pages tab in settings

-Click on the master branch and save.
+-Click on main branch and save

-This will now generate a link with your website live.

-The live link can be found here - (https://dhakal79.github.io/Portfolio-project-MS1/)
+-You will be provided with a link to the live site

 ## Performace